-The Buzzbassador emails are another very important part of your ambassador program structure and onboarding flow.
+The Buzzbassador emails are another very important part of your program structure and onboarding flow.
 They are sent automatically on certain triggers, which you can learn about in this article.

 If you want to learn what each of these email templates are and when they are sent, check out this article.
 For now, we are just going to be covering how to edit and customize the emails.

-Step 1: Navigate to the email templates page
+Step 1: Navigate to the Emails page

 If you are new to Buzzbassador, chances are you have most likely already selected the templates you want to use for your emails before you reached your app dashboard.
 If that's the case, you will see a template populate into each email already.